Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: From Geometry to Efficiency: Social Welfare Analysis

-Next, let's consider the case where no agent has a strictly dominant strategy.
+Next, let's consider the case where no player has a strictly dominant strategy.
 In this case, we will construct a specific Nash equilibrium for the cyclic game (although it may have more than one).
-In this Nash equilibrium every agent $k$ plays the unique mixed strategy that makes its successor (agent $k+1$) indifferent between its two strategies.
-Such a strategy exists for each agent, because otherwise there would exist an agent with a strictly dominant strategy.
-In fact by the assumption $[A^{k,k+1}(1,1)-A^{k,k+1}(2,1)][A^{k,k+1}(1,2)-A^{k,k+1}(2,2)]<0$ such a strategy would be the $k$ agent's min-max strategy if they participated in a zero-sum game with agent $k+1$ defined by the payoff matrix of agent $k+1$.
-Indeed, this assumption along with the fact that agent $k+1$ does not have a dominant strategy exactly encodes the zero-sum game (defined by payoff matrix $A^{k,k+1}$) has an interior Nash.
-Given her predecessors behavior, agent $k+1$ will be receiving exactly her max-min payoff no matter which strategy they select, therefore this strategy profile where each agent $k$ just plays the strategy that makes agent $k+1$ indifferent between their two options is a Nash equilibrium, where each agent receives exactly their max-min payoffs.
-However, by \cite{Mertikopoulos}, continuous-time FoReL dynamics are no-regret with their time-average regret converging to zero at an optimal rate of O(1/T).
-The sum of the time-average performance is thus at least the sum of the maxmin utilities minus a quickly vanishing term O(1/T) and the theorem follows. \end{proof}
+In this Nash equilibrium every player $i-1$ plays the unique mixed strategy that makes its successor (player $i$) indifferent between its two strategies.
+Such a strategy exists for each player, because otherwise there would exist a player with a strictly dominant strategy.
+In fact by the assumption $[A^{i-1,i}(\alpha_0,\alpha_0)-A^{i-1,i}(\alpha_1,\alpha_0)][A^{i-1,i}(\alpha_0,\alpha_1)-A^{i-1,i}(\alpha_1,\alpha_1)]<0$ such a strategy would be the $i-1$st player's min-max strategy if they participated in a zero-sum game with player $i$ defined by the payoff matrix of player $i$.
+Indeed, this assumption, along with the fact that player $i$ does not have a dominant strategy, exactly encodes that the zero-sum game (defined by payoff matrix $A^{i-1,i}$) has an interior Nash.
+Given its predecessors behavior, player $i$ will be receiving exactly its max-min payoff no matter which strategy they select, therefore this strategy profile where each player $i-1$ just plays the strategy that makes player $i$ indifferent between their two options is a Nash equilibrium, where each player receives exactly their max-min payoffs.
+However, by~\cite{Mertikopoulos} (Lemma C.1), continuous-time FoReL dynamics are no-regret with their time-average regret converging to zero at an optimal rate of O(1/T), i.e. there exists an $\Omega_i>0$, such that for all players $i$ we have:

+However, the left hand side is greater or equal to since the mixed Nash equilibrium consists of max-min strategies.
+Therefore, the sum over $i$ of the time-average performance is at least the sum of the max-min utilities minus a quickly vanishing term O(1/T) and the theorem follows. \end{proof}